Published23 Mar 2016

 The Apollo Theater led the way in introducing a broader audience to bebop when, in 1943, Theater owner Frank Schiffman booked the experimental bebop band The Earl Hines Orchestra, including Little Benny Harris, Dizzy Gillespie and Charlie “Yardbird” Parker.
 Parker and Gillespie would perform their new style of music at the Apollo as well as at other jazz clubs and after-hours venues, ushering in a new era that resulted in the transformation of big band swing to bebop.
 Parker was widely considered one of the architects of the bebop sound and conducted bold musical experiments during his engagements at the Apollo.
 Parker realized a lifelong dream in 1949 to record with string instruments.
 In 1950, the first live performances of his cutting edge Charlie Parker with Strings, a recording which bridged the gap between jazz and classical music, was presented at the Apollo.

 The June 2015 engagement of Charlie Parker’s YARDBIRD was Opera Philadelphia’s first world premiere production from its renowned American Repertoire Program, a commitment to present at least one new American opera each season.
 Described as a “major achievement from a company that is committed to creating a fresh work every year” (The Denver Post), the 90-minute chamber opera was celebrated by Philadelphia audiences for its many powerful performances.
 Soprano Angela Brown was “astonishing” as Parker’s mother, Addie, showing “tremendous moral authority” in her acting and “the kind of singer-role affinity that is hard to imagine ever untangling” (The Philadelphia Inquirer).
 As The Wall Street Journal reported, “When the trumpeter Dizzy Gillespie (baritone Will Liverman) appears and he sings with Parker, his friend and colleague, it feels like a jam session.”
 Mezzo-soprano Tamara Mumford, as Baroness Pannonica de Koenigswarter, “offered elegant stage presence and beautifully sculpted tone” (Opera News).
-Soprano Rachel Sterrenberg “makes an ideal Chan” (The New York Times) while mezzo-soprano Chrystal E. Williams “sounded fiery and gorgeous” (Opera News) as Rebecca Parker.
-The role of Charlie’s second wife Doris Parker, performed by soprano Angela Mortellaro in Philadelphia, will be performed by soprano Elena Perroni in New York.
+Mezzo-soprano Chrystal E. Williams “sounded fiery and gorgeous” (Opera News) as Rebecca Parker.
+The role of Charlie’s second wife Doris Parker, performed by soprano Angela Mortellaro in Philadelphia, will be performed by soprano Elena Perroni in New York, while his third wife Chan Parker, performed by Rachel Sterrenberg in the world premiere, will be performed by soprano Emily Pogorelc.
 The company will again be joined by stage director Ron Daniels.
 The New York premiere is something of a homecoming for Swiss-American composer Daniel Schnyder and librettist Bridgette Wimberly, both of whom currently reside in Harlem.

 Charlie Parker’s YARDBIRD owes its inception to Corrado Rovaris, Opera Philadelphia’s Jack Mulroney Music Director, who first met Schnyder in 2011.
 It was Rovaris who brought the composer and Brownlee together, and upon hearing Brownlee sing Schnyder immediately likened the color of his voice, the virtuosity of his singing, and his technical command to that of Charlie Parker.
 In YARDBIRD, Schnyder created “a wide-ranging, genre-mixing sonic world” (Downbeat) which is “often striking, with a jazzy groove and an audible response of sound to emotional state” (The Washington Post).